>

 Can you replace a flywheel without replacing the clutch?

-In many diesel cars in particular, a dual mass flywheel is fitted.
-These improve the driving characteristics of the engine by altering the affective weight of the flywheel, for better responsiveness when manoeuvring, and more torque when driving normally.
+Dual mass flywheels are fitted in many diesel cars.
+These improve the engine's driving characteristics by altering the flywheel's effective weight for better responsiveness when manoeuvring and more torque when driving normally.

-As these have moving parts they can break, wear out and generally do need to be replaced.
-It is possible to change one without changing the clutch plate, but not recommended.
+As these have moving parts, they can break, wear out, and generally need to be replaced.
+Changing one without changing the clutch plate is possible, but it is not recommended.

-Because the clutch pressure plate bolts to the flywheel itself, whilst this and the clutch assembly is removed, there is no extra work to replace the clutch at the same time.
+Because the clutch pressure plate bolts to the flywheel itself, whilst this and the clutch assembly are removed, there is no extra work to replace the clutch simultaneously.

-As the labour involved to get access to both the clutch and flywheel is significant, for the cost of a new clutch it is generally worth doing both jobs at once.
+As the labour involved in getting access to both the clutch and flywheel is significant, for the cost of a new clutch, it is generally worth doing both jobs at once.

 Can you replace a clutch without resurfacing the flywheel?

-Whether or not you need to have your flywheel resurfaced depends on how worn the clutch plate was when it was changed.
+Yes and no. Whether or not you need to resurrect your flywheel depends on how worn the clutch plate was when it was changed.

-If the clutch had been slipping for a long time and was very worn, there is a good chance the flywheel will have become glazed, and even experienced damage from the rivets that hold the clutch together.
+If the clutch had been slipping for a long time and was very worn, there is a good chance the flywheel would have become glazed and even experienced damage from the rivets that hold the clutch together.

 This is why it's important to get a clutch checked out as soon as it feels worn or that it is slipping.